mongodb/terraform-provider-mongodbatlas/examples/README.md

 This directory contains various examples of using the MongoDB Atlas Provider.
 Each example has a README containing more details on what the example does and any details required to configure it.

-To run any example, clone the repository, edit any required variales and run terraform plan/apply within the example's own directory.
+To run any example, clone the repository, edit any required variables and run terraform plan/apply within the example's own directory.

 For example: